The value of consistency and determination

 A key learning I took from this section is that parents, coaches and mentors should strive to be both demanding and supportive of their children or pupils to foster grit in them.

 The final great piece of advice I took from Duckworth’s information on parenting is what she calls “The Hard Thing Rule”.
 Basically everyone in the family (parents included) must do a “hard thing” such as a sport, instrument, language etc and can only quit during a natural ending point e.g the end of the season rather than after a particularly difficult day.
 Finally, everyone must pick their own hard thing, it’s not decided by parents.
 This is an awesome strategy for those trying to foster grit in their kids.

-I would highly recommend Grit by Angela Duckworth.
+I would highly recommend Grit by Angela Duckworth (Amazon link).
 It’s full of science explaining the ingredients of grit and how they can impact success in one’s life.